ainefernandez/F1Strategy/README.md

 **SafetyCar** = *g⁻¹*(β₀ + β₁·LapNumber + β₂·Circuit) + ε

 This allows us to estimate the probability of a Safety Car being deployed based on the lap number and the circuit.
 After all, Jeddah is not Monza... 😉

-### 🧮 Estimation

-The [R script](2.ModelSelection.R) handles the heavy lifting for estimation and model selection 🧠📊

-You can check out the full results in [Chapter 4](Tesis.pdf) of my thesis *“El plan perfecto para la victoria: Modelos”* — specifically, Tables 4.2 to 4.17.

 ## 🌳 Choosing the Winning Strategy: Decision Trees